OffBroadway/cubeboot/README.md

 # Flippyboot IPL

-This project is a patching framework for
+This project is a patching framework for the GameCube IPL which is called BS2 The project was originally intended to restore the Boot Animation on Flippyboot.
-Port of the marvelous iplboot - A minimal GameCube IPL, for the Flippyboot.
+Now the project has been generalized and works on both Flippyboot and PicoBoot.

 cubeboot acts as a patching harness for BS2 and is capable of mounting external FAT devices and chainloading a DOL.
 The essential copyrighted BS1 and Font ROM